- 1/2 pound bacon strips, diced

 - Stir a small amount of hot mixture into egg; return all to the pan; stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.
 Remove from the heat.

-- In a large salad bowl, combine the endive, hard-cooked eggs and reserved bacon.
+- In a large salad bowl, combine the endive, hard-boiled eggs and reserved bacon.
 Add desired amount of warm dressing; toss to coat.
 Refrigerate leftover dressing.
 Yield: 10-12 servings.